Ottawa City Hall – A people place for all seasons

 Marion Dewar Plaza is also the scene of many community events and festivals throughout the year, including:

 - Race Weekend

-This summer, City Hall’s Marion Dewar Plaza will be home to regular weekly programs and special events for every taste and interest – from physical fitness to Noon Hour Concerts
+City Hall’s Marion Dewar Plaza will be home to regular weekly programs and special events for every taste and interest – from physical fitness to Chamber music.

 Come out, participate and enjoy!

 The Chamberfest City Series comes to City Hall

 City Hall will resonate with the sounds of chamber music as the City partners to host a series of free noon-hour spring concerts presented by Chamberfest.
 Concerts by talented local performers will take place from 12:15 to 1 p.m. on Wednesdays from April 1 to May 6 as a prelude to the Ottawa International Chamber Music Festival (www.chamberfest.com).